Legendary car rally rolls into Rome on 14 June.

 Teams come from all over the world, and the event is only open to cars produced before 1957 and selected from the models which took part in the original race.

-The cars are expected to arrive in Rome on Thursday 16 June at about 21.00 on Via Veneto - where car fans traditionally gather to admire the spectacle - before the rally continues its journey back north early the next day.
+The cars are expected to arrive in Rome on the evening of Wednesday 14 June on Via Veneto - where car fans traditionally gather to admire the spectacle - before the rally continues its journey back north early the next day.

-Commuters in Rome should note that the cars' arrival will result in the closure of Via Veneto and the re-routing of numerous bus services.
+The arrival of the 1000 Miglia in Rome normally results in the closure of Via Veneto and the re-routing of numerous bus services in the city.

 EVENTS THIS WEEKview calendar